-BATAK Touch is an app for physiotherapists who are looking to increase range of client service.
-It is ideal for testing reaction, hand-eye coordination and dexterity skills in various areas including physical and mental rehabilitation, stroke recovery, disability, arthritis, drug testing trails, occupational heath, infant dexterity and corporate wellness.
+BATAK Touch is an app for physiotherapists who are looking to increase the range of client service.
+It is ideal for testing reaction, hand-eye coordination, and dexterity skills in various areas including physical and mental rehabilitation, stroke recovery, disability, arthritis, drug testing trails, occupational health, infant dexterity, and corporate wellness.

 Verituner is an advanced piano tuning app for professional piano technicians.
 The app automatically calculates your tuning to perfectly match each piano’s unique scaling.
 It features aural quality tuning, accurate pitch raises, historical temperaments, adjustable stretch, and more.
-The automatic hands-off operation keeps you tuning quickly and eliminates tedious pre-tuning measurement steps.
+The automatic hands-off operation helps you tune quickly and eliminates tedious pre-tuning measurement steps.

 QSFFStats lets you keep track of flag football stats for all passing leagues.
 It is specially designed for the company’s website.
 The app contains multiple team lists, and you can set games according to date, time, location and field.

 MapCog Spectra is a test that helps to detect if a person has an attentional disorder.
-It measures attentional lapses in ADHD and other neurodevelopemental disorders, based on the latest research on attentional systems detected by brain imaging.
-However, their official website don’t appear to have any published data in peer reviewed journals that show the app is validated in the literature.
+It measures attentional lapses in ADHD and other neurodevelopmental disorders, based on the latest research on attentional systems detected by brain imaging.
+However, their official website doesn’t appear to have any data published in peer-reviewed journals that show the app is validated in the literature.

 Ignition works with LogMein software to provide remote access to computers, data, files and applications.
 It allows you to transfer files, wake up sleeping computer/server remotely, and print over the air.

 Dentsio market itself as the first iPad app for daily dental practice.
-It allows dentist to include in a single application basic patient data, data on general health, bacterial plaque control and oral hygiene, orthodontic treatment plan, budgets, dental and periodontal charts, and all records such as pictures, radiographies, laboratory analysis etc.
+It allows dentists to include a single application basic patient data, data on general health, bacterial plaque control and oral hygiene, orthodontic treatment plan, budgets, dental and periodontal charts, and all records such as pictures, radiographic and laboratory analysis, etc.

 CyberTuner is a professional piano technician’s tuning tool.
-What makes this app so expensive – the ease of use, clarity of functions, intuitive and thoughtful design, flexibility to tune the way you want with unbelievable accuracy, and programming by registered Piano Technician member of the PTG.
-The app has got 5 star rating by 70 people who reviewed it.
+What makes this app so expensive – the ease of use, clarity of functions, intuitive and thoughtful design, flexibility to tune the way you want with unbelievable accuracy, as well as the programming by registered Piano Technician member of the PTG.
+The app has got a 5-star rating by 70 people who reviewed it.